OpenEvalProject/evals/manuscripts/elife-97259/v1/manuscript.md

 Together, these results suggest that vHPC-LS inhibition likely disrupts preference for a novel conspecific by increasing investigation of a familiar conspecific.
 Thus, demonstrating that intact activity in the vHPC-LS pathway is necessary for mice to preferentially engage in social novelty-related behaviors.
 These findings raise the possibility that inhibition of the vHPC-LS neurons could disinhibit downstream regions that have been implicated in promoting approach of novel conspecifics, like the VTA (Smith et al., 2017; Solié et al., 2022; Gunaydin et al., 2014; Bariselli et al., 2018; Bian et al., 2022; Shan et al., 2023), by decreasing the inhibitory drive that GABAergic LS projection neurons exert on their downstream targets.

-## LS-VTA neurons receive dense monosynaptic input from the vHPC
+### LS-VTA neurons receive dense monosynaptic input from the vHPC

 We hypothesized that effects observed with vHPC-LS inhibition on social novelty-related approach behaviors could be mediated via LS projections to the VTA.
 To test this hypothesis, we first had to establish the existence of the vHPC-LS-VTA circuitry.
 To confirm that LS neurons do project to the VTA, we injected a retrogradely transported Cre virus into the VTA and a Cre-dependent GFP virus into the LS (Figure 3A and B).
 From dense GFP labeling in the LS, we were able to confirm that LS neurons projected to the VTA (Figure 3C).

 ![Figure 3.](https://cdn.elifesciences.org/articles/97259/elife-97259-fig3-v1.jpg)

 **Figure 3.:** (A) A schematic of the viral strategy to determine if LS neurons project to the VTA.
 The schematic shows AAV5-CAG-flex-EGFP injection into the LS and retroAAV-Cre-mCherry injection into the VTA.
 (B) Example histology showing Retro-Cre-mCherry targeting in the VTA (mCherry).
 (C) Histology showing LS neurons (GFP) that project to the VTA.
 (D) A schematic of the viral tracing strategy for investigating monosynaptic inputs into LS-VTA neurons using a modified rabies tracing method.
 (E, F) Example histology showing starter cells expressing both GFP and mCherry in the LS.
 (G) Coronal section showing all detected mCherry-labeled input neurons to LS-VTA neurons along the anterior-posterior axis of the hippocampus (−2.5, –3.0, and –3.5 mm from bregma, left to right).
 Green dots represent inputs to LS-VTA neurons from the hippocampal formation.
 Purple: Isocortex; Pink: Hypothalamus; Orange: Thalamus; Yellow: Midbrain.
 (H) Proportion of total neurons from hippocampal formation (HPF), Isocortex (IC), Hypothalamus (HY), and Thalamus (TH).
 A significantly larger proportion of HPF neurons send input to LS-VTA neurons compared to the HY and TH (One-way ANOVA: p=0.0107, Post hoc multiple comparison test; HPF vs IC: p=0.1579, HPF vs HY: p=0.0206, HPF vs TH: p=0.0056).
 (I) Breakdown of proportion of total neurons from subsections of the hippocampal formation.
 Amongst the HPF, CA1 and CA3 regions send more inputs to LS-VTA neurons compared to other subregions.
 (One-way ANOVA: p=0.0096, Post hoc multiple comparison test; CA1 vs DG: p=0.0411, CA1 vs SUBd: p=0.0511, CA3 vs DG: p=0.0134, CA3 vs SUBd: p=0.0166, CA3 vs SUBv: p=0.0325).
 (J, K) Distribution of CA1 (J) and CA3 (K) inputs onto LS-VTA neurons along the dorsoventral axis of the hippocampus.
 More vCA1 neurons project to LS-VTA neurons compared to dCA1 (J, paired t-test: p=0.0496).
 A comparable proportion of dCA3 and vCA3 neurons project to LS-VTA (K, paired t-test: p=0.7736). n=3 mice.
-All error bars denote standard error of the mean.Figure 3—source data 1.Figure 3.
+All error bars denote standard error of the mean.

 Next, we determined if LS-VTA neurons received monosynaptic inputs from the vHPC using a modified monosynaptic rabies tracing technique (Wickersham et al., 2007).
 Three weeks after injecting a retrogradely transporting Cre virus in the VTA and a Cre-dependent rabies helper virus in the LS, we injected the modified delta G-deleted rabies virus into the LS (Figure 3D–F).
 Using the semi-automated WholeBrain software (Fürth et al., 2018), we mapped brain-wide monosynaptic inputs onto LS-VTA neurons (Figure 3G).
 We quantified the proportion of total neurons from each region that directly synapse onto LS-VTA neurons.
 The hippocampal formation was the largest source of inputs to LS-VTA neurons (Figure 3H; one-way ANOVA: p=0.0107, Post hoc multiple comparison Dunnett’s test; HPF vs IC: p=0.1579, HPF vs HY: p=0.0206, HPF vs TH: p=0.0056).
 Within the hippocampus, the CA1 and CA3 neurons projected most densely onto LS-VTA neurons (Figure 3I; one-way ANOVA: p=0.0096, Post hoc multiple comparison Dunnett’s test; CA1 vs DG: p=0.0411, CA1 vs SUBd: p=0.0511, CA3 vs DG: p=0.0134, CA3 vs SUBd: p=0.0166, CA3 vs SUBv: p=0.0325.).
 When looking at the organization of inputs along the dorsoventral axis of the hippocampus, we observed that significantly more vCA1 than dCA1 neurons project to LS-VTA neurons (Figure 3J; paired t-test: p=0.0496).
 In contrast, an equivalent proportion of both dCA3 and vCA3 neurons project onto LS-VTA neurons (Figure 3K; paired t-test: p=0.7736).

 From rabies tracing experiments, we have established that the vHPC neurons, specifically neurons from the vCA1 and vCA3 subregions, make dense and direct monosynaptic connections onto LS neurons that in turn project to the VTA.
 Thus, establishing the existence of a hippocampal-septal-ventral tegmental area circuit that could play a critical role in shaping social novelty discrimination.

-## LS-VTA neurons play a role in social discrimination and food discrimination
+### LS-VTA neurons play a role in social discrimination and food discrimination

 After establishing that LS-VTA neurons do receive monosynaptic inputs from the vHPC, we next asked if LS projections to the VTA played a causal role in allowing mice to preferentially investigate a novel conspecific.
 To test this possibility, we chemogenetically silenced LS-VTA neurons while mice explored the SDT arena containing a novel and familiar conspecific.
 We injected a retrogradely transporting Cre virus in the VTA of C57BL/6 J mice and a Cre-dependent inhibitory (hM4Di) DREADD virus or an mCherry virus in the LS (Figure 4A and B).
 Three weeks after surgery, mice received i.p. injections of either saline or CNO to 30 min prior to being run on the SDT (Figure 4C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/97259/elife-97259-fig4-v1.jpg)

 **Figure 4.:** (A) A schematic of AAV5-hSyn-DIO-hM4D(Gi)-mCherry injection in the LS and retro AAV-Cre injection in the VTA (B) Example histology showing hM4Di-mCherry expression in LS-VTA neurons.
 (C) Mice are pair housed for 72 hr with a sex- and age-matched conspecific for familiarization, and then mice are run through the social discrimination task (SDT).
 In the task, mice are allowed to freely explore an arena containing two encaged conspecifics, one novel and one familiar.
 (D, E) Control mice expressing the mCherry-only virus in LS-VTA neurons were injected with either saline (left) or CNO (right) prior to being run on the SDT.
 Control mice, regardless of treatment group, preferentially spent more time in the proximity of the novel conspecific relative to the familiar conspecific (Two-factor ANOVA with drug condition and conspecific identity as factors; interaction: p=0.307, main effect of conspecific identity p=6.8E-04, post hoc Sidak multiple comparison tests; Saline: p=2.2E-04, CNO: p=0.003; discrimination score: one sample t-test, Saline: p=0.045, CNO: p=0.032, n=11 mice).
 (F, G) Chemogenetic inhibition of LS-VTA neurons with CNO disrupted the preference of mice for novel conspecific in the SDT.
 In contrast, hM4Di expressing mice exhibited a strong preference for the novel conspecific over the familiar conspecific when mice when administered saline prior to being run on the SDT (Two-factor ANOVA with drug condition and conspecific identity as factors; interaction: p=5.1E-04, post hoc Sidak multiple comparison tests; Saline: p=0.001, CNO: p=0.091; discrimination score: one sample t-test, Saline: p=0.012, CNO: p=0.208, n=10 mice).
 (H, I) Control mice expressing the mCherry-only virus in LS-VTA neurons were injected with either saline (left) or CNO (right) prior to being run on a food discrimination task.
 Control mice preferentially spent more time in the proximity of the familiar food regardless of the drug treatment group (Two-factor ANOVA with drug condition and food identity as factors; interaction: p=0.941, main effect of food preference: p=2.7E-05, post hoc Sidak multiple comparison tests; Saline: p=0.002, CNO: p=0.001; discrimination score: one sample t-test, Saline: p=0.007, CNO: p=0.055, n=10 mice) (J, K) Interestingly, there is a trend towards disrupted food preference in the hM4Di animals when administered CNO.
 This was not observed when the animals received saline injections as saline-injected animals preferred the familiar food (Two-factor ANOVA with drug condition and food identity as factors; interaction: p=0.076, post hoc Sidak multiple comparison tests; Saline: p=0.07, CNO: p=0.81; discrimination score: one sample t-test, Saline: p=0.065 CNO: p=0.863, n=9 mice).
 (L, N) CNO administration did not affect the time spent in the center of the open field arena in both mCherry and hM4Di mice (paired t-test, mCherry: p=0.2196; hM4Di: p=0.2182; mCherry n=8 mice, hM4Di n=7 mice).
 (M, O) Velocity (pixel/seconds) of control and hM4Di mice were unaltered by CNO administration (paired t-test, mCherry: p=0.0733, hM4Di: p=0.7193; mCherry n=8 mice, hM4Di n=7 mice).
-All error bars denote standard error of the mean.Figure 4—source data 1.Figure 4.
+All error bars denote standard error of the mean.

 Interestingly, inhibition of hM4Di expressing LS-VTA neurons with CNO strongly disrupted the ability of mice to preferentially investigate the novel conspecific in the SDT (Figure 4F and G; two-factor ANOVA with drug condition and conspecific identity as factors; interaction: p=5.1E-04, post hoc Sidak tests: Saline: p=0.001, CNO: p=0.091; discrimination score: one sample t-test, Saline: p=0.012, CNO: p=0.208).
 Importantly, control (mCherry) mice exhibited a strong preference for the novel conspecific over the familiar conspecific in both saline and CNO conditions (Figure 4D and E; two-factor ANOVA with drug condition and conspecific identity as factors; interaction: p=0.307, main effect of conspecific identity p=6.8E-04, post hoc Sidak tests; Saline: p=2.2E-04, CNO: p=0.0031; discrimination score: one sample t-test, Saline: p=0.045, CNO:p=0.032).